wjdavis90/Omics_lab_server/tutorials/2021_Bio_Info_Bootcamp/Unix_in_a_nutshell/create_manipulate_files.md

 ```
 This command prints "Hello, world!" and writes it to the file "example.txt".
 That's it!
 You have created your first file!

 Now, most files we work with will be generated during the course of our analyses.
 If this is the result of a unix pipeline, then it will be created from stout using `>`.
-If it is from a program that is written to work within a unix environment (but is not a unix progrom itself), then it will like be genereated using `-o`, `-out`, or `-O` flags.
+If it is from a program that is written to work within a unix environment (but is not a unix progrom itself), then it will be genereated using `-o`, `-out`, or `-O` flags.

 ## Viewing files